twilio-se-anz/twiml-bin-serverless/README.md

 twilio serverless:start
 ```

-2. Using Postman or Curl and `GET` http://localhost:3000/twiml-bin and provide the required parameters.
+2. Using Postman or Curl with `GET` http://localhost:3000/twiml-bin and provide the required parameters.

 ## Deploying